 The gallery wall above the sofa decorates the white walls and makes the space unique.
 Two single art prints above the TV module add a point of interest in this section along with the elegant black wall lamp.

-The Ikea Billy bookshelves behind the sofa are great for books and decor pieces.
+The Ikea Billy bookshelves behind the sofa are great for a home library and decor pieces.
 Since the living room is spacious enough, there is enough floor space to allow for white space between the sofa and the bookshelves.

 A vintage black dresser adds a lot of contrast on the other side of the living room.
 The white table lamp and the chrome candle holder add elegance, while the small wall sculpture adds a playful touch.